loopystudios/bevy-shell-template/README.md

 🔸 You can ensure all pull requests must pass CI testing before merging through [GitHub's branch protection rules](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule).

 ### Automated dependency management
-[Renovate](https://github.com/marketplace/renovate) is a free open source bot on GitHub for your fork which allow automatically creates pull requests for dependency updates on your projects.
+[Renovate](https://github.com/marketplace/renovate) is a free open source bot on GitHub for your repositories to automatically create pull requests for dependency updates on your projects.
 This template's [Renovate settings file](.github/renovate.json) allows for automatic merging of minor and patch updates, if all CI tests pass.
 You can change these settings yourself.

 🔸 More information is available at [renovatebot.com](https://renovatebot.com/)

 ### Release cutting
-Creating a release on your fork will trigger the release pipeline, which packages [download bundles]((https://github.com/kurbos/bevy-shell-template/releases/latest)) for all 3 major platforms.
+Creating a release on your template will trigger the release pipeline, which packages [download bundles]((https://github.com/kurbos/bevy-shell-template/releases/latest)) for all 3 major platforms.
 Additionally, the pipeline will create a branch `gh-pages` with the WASM bundle to serve by GitHub Pages ([demo](https://kurbos.github.io/bevy-shell-template)), or DockerHub image ([example](https://hub.docker.com/repository/docker/simbleau/my_game)), depending on the [hosting strategy](#hosting) you choose to setup.

 > 🔥 **WARNING: We enforce releases are tagged with a semantic version name**, e.g. "*v0.1.0*", not "*v1*"
 > This can be modified on the [`release-*` workflow files](.github/workflows/).